SHARE

 Why 57?
 It’s said that 57% of the sales process is over before a hot lead wants to talk to sales which is why 57 is the key number for lead scoring.

-What Attributes Should You Consider In Lead Scoring?
+What Attributes Should You Consider in Lead Scoring?

-3 Lead Scoring Tips To Help You Get Useful Results
+Lead Scoring Tips to Get Useful Results

 How Does Lead Scoring Help Grow Business?